We take a look at the rise and fall of the House of Tudor, one of Brittain’s most famous ruling families.

 Tudors Did Not Have A Long Life Expectancy

-Back in Tudor times, as a result of a lack of medicine, healthcare, education, and knowledge, the average life expectancy of a person living in Tudor times was far shorter than people nowadays.
+During the reign of the House of Tudor, as a result of a lack of medicine, healthcare, education, and knowledge, the average life expectancy of a person living in Tudor times was far shorter than people nowadays.

 The average person living in Tudor times was lucky to make it to 40, as the average life expectancy was just 35 – 40 years of age.